In force, Jan.[January] 15, 1836.

 Approved, Jan.
 15, 1836.

-1James M. Strode introduced SB 90 in the Senate on January 2, 1836.
-On January 4, the Senate referred the bill to a select committee.
-On January 7, the committee reported back the bill with an amendment, which the Senate approved before passing the bill on the same date.
-On January 12, the House of Representatives passed the bill.
+1Archibald Williams introduced SB 59 in the Senate on December 30, 1835.
+On January 4, 1836, the Senate amended the bill by striking out “Shawneetown” in the fifth section and inserting “Quincy” instead.
+The Senate passed the bill as amended on January 8.
+The House of Representatives passed the bill on January 13.
 On January 15, the Council of Revision approved the bill and the act became law.